dashenter/Honors24/README.md

 Feel free to update the paths based on where you saved and want to save the videos.
 Keep in mind that the output videos should be saved in the static folder.

---input_video_path: Path to the input video you want to analyze.
+- input_video_path: Path to the input video you want to analyze.

---output_video_path: Path where you want to save the analyzed video.
+- output_video_path: Path where you want to save the analyzed video.

---bar_graph_video_path: Path where you want to save the bar graph video.
+- bar_graph_video_path: Path where you want to save the bar graph video.

---apo_model_path: Path to the APO model.
+- apo_model_path: Path to the APO model.

---fasc_model_path: Path to the FASC model.
+- fasc_model_path: Path to the FASC model.

 Follow all the comments made in this file.